 The “amusing” thing was that our video has been on YouTube for seven years, while the music video the content management company was claiming I had stolen footage from, had only been up for a year and had only around 500 views – very different from our Havana video.

-So the idea that we were using her footage, even to an outsider, was clearly absurd.
 That appears to be our footage in someone's music video.

 My Course Of Action – First Up…Counter Claim